paulhibbitts/published-markdown-files/consulting-insights.md

 Create an effective headline, summary and other elements to attract opportunities, strengthen your position and expand your network.

-## 3. Cultivating Key Relationships and Building Trust
+## III.
+Cultivating Key Relationships and Building Trust

 ### Strengthening Relationships by Sharing Knowledge Generously